AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/queries/get-payment-config.md

 `is_visible` | Boolean | Indicates whether the payment method is shown `payment_intent` | String | Defines the payment intent.
-The possible values are `Authorize` or `Capture` `sdk_params` | SDKParams | PayPal parameters required to load the PayPal JavaScript SDK `sort_order` | String | Defines the preference for the sorting order of the payment method `title` | String! | The display name of the payment method
+The possible values are `Authorize` or `Capture` `sdk_params` | SDKParams | PayPal parameters required to load the PayPal JavaScript SDK `sort_order` | String | The relative order the payment method is displayed on the checkout page `title` | String! | The display name of the payment method

 This interface also has the following implementations: